-Freezing in PD
+Freezing of Gait in PD

 People who know about freezing in Parkinson's Disease (PD) usually think of 'freezing of gait' (FOG) or the experience of being unable to initiate a step.
 It can feel like one's feet are stuck to the floor.
 But someone with PD can also experience freezing of arm and hand movements, freezing of speech, or cognitive freezing where they lose their train of thought or momentarily forget what they are doing.
 These resources will help you understand freezing and what can be done to prevent freezing and to get 'unstuck.'